 As you can see, Intune Read-Only admin can view Four(4) Profiles in Intune console, but Intune scoped admin can view only three(3) profiles.

 However, scoped admin can deploy or assign these three policies to his scope group (Mumbai Devices and Users).
 Also, he can change the settings of all three(3) device configuration profiles.

 This difference is because of scoped objects.
 Scoped Admin can only view:

-This Intune scope filtering will work for Devices and all the other supported objects which I mentioned in the previous post.
-Scoped admin can view and administrate only one device which is scoped for his location, and Intune Read-only admin can view two devices.
+This Intune scope filtering will work for Devices and all the other supported objects I mentioned in the previous post.
+Scoped admin can view and administrate only one device scoped for his location, and Intune Read-only admin can view two devices.